Nexiauk/fableseed_stories/README.md

 The nursery page is formatted in a table, which shows Fableseed posts approved by admin.
 It includes headers for: Seed Title, Author, Date Created, and Last Edited, which references the last time a branch was created on that seed post.
 The rows highlight on hover using JavaScript, and the whole row is clickable for opening up the fableseed-view.
 The table also includes a column that shows an image of the flower type associated with that seed.
 Logged-in users can create a new Fableseed by clicking on the Plant a Seed button, which will open the cultive form.
 The plant a seed button has inverting glow and shadow effects.

-The nursery table includes pagination functionality so that the table doesn't grow huge and unwieldy. truncation also exists on the Seed title column so that as the screen size changes, long titles don't affect the layout adversely.
+The nursery table includes pagination functionality so that the table doesn't grow huge and unwieldy.
+Truncation also exists on the Seed title column so that as the screen size changes, long titles don't affect the layout adversely.

 ![The nursery page](./docs/screenshots/nursery-page.png)
 ![Fableseed row hover](./docs/screenshots/nursery-page2.png)